 With year-round events and a temperate climate throughout the seasons, Cape Town is always a popular choice for visitors.
 However, winter (June-August) brings half of the city’s annual rainfall, whereas heatwaves are a common occurrence in January.
 Sun protection is always a sensible precaution whatever the weather, and the Atlantic Ocean is plenty cool enough for a refreshing dip — be prepared: it’s likely to be chillier than you’re expecting.
 It’s also worth noting that winds can often cloak the summit of Table Mountain in dense clouds — locals call it the tablecloth.
 Whale watching is a huge draw all along South Africa’s generous coastline, with peak boat trip season on the Western Cape stretching from July to December, so factor this in if you’re a keen wildlife-spotter.

-What are the top things to do in Cape Town?
+Top things to do in Cape Town

 Lounge on the beach at Camps Bay